 Converting OST to PST the easy way

 The easiest technique to convert Outlook OST to PST format is through the use of reliable and competent third-party converter tools.
-We recommend Stellar OST to PST Converter for the purpose.
+We recommend Stellar Converter for OST for the purpose.
 Backed by powerful scanning and recovery algorithms, this software converts damaged, corrupted, or inaccessible OST files to equivalent PST files which can be directly imported into Outlook.
-In situations like the one discussed above, where an OST needs to be saved to a location different than its default one, Stellar OST to PST Converter can be extremely useful.
+In situations like the one discussed above, where an OST needs to be saved to a location different than its default one, Stellar Converter for OST can be extremely useful.

 Additional critical scenarios where this tool can come handy are:

 - When a user needs to access his emails if Exchange fails or is experiencing synchronization problems

 - In case a user’s Exchange account gets deleted from the server, the administrator can convert the offline OST file to PST and import to Live Exchange

 - If the domain and Exchange server change you can directly convert all files and export it on the new server